Wisconsin DRUG REHAB AND TREATMENT CENTERS

 Treatment

-State treatment data for substance use disorders are derived from two primary sources—an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, Wisconsin showed a one-day total of 17,846 clients in treatment, the majority of whom (16,558 or 93%) were in outpatient treatment.
+State treatment data for substance use disorders are derived from two primary sources�''an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, Wisconsin showed an one-day total of 17,846 clients in treatment, the majority of whom (16,558 or 93%) were in outpatient treatment.
 Of the total number of clients in treatment on this date, 1,974 (11%) were under the age of 18.Chart 3 shows the percent of admissions mentioning particular drugs or alcohol at the time of admission.

 Across the years for which TEDS data are available, Wisconsin has seen a modest shift in the constellation of problems present at treatment admission.
 Alcohol-only admissions have declined from 62 percent of all admissions in 1992, to 55 percent in 2005.
 Concomitantly, drug-only admissions have increased from 4 percent in 1992, to 15 percent in 2005 (Chart 4).